Best Time for Annapurna Circuit Trek

 Generally, Jomsom is dry, windy, and cold throughout the year.
 Because it lies in the rain shadow of the Himalayas, it does not get as much rain as the surrounding area.

-There are strong winds during the day blowing up the valley, especially in the afternoon, making the air dusty and fresh.
+Moreover, there are strong winds during the day blowing up the valley, especially in the afternoon, making the air dusty and fresh.
 Afternoons on summer days are hot, while nights remain cold.

 During winter, the temperature is below freezing, particularly in the early morning and late evening.
 Despite this, the sun shines intensely most days, providing comfortable walking conditions.